Terverok/manipulator2016/README.md

 # manipulator2016
-Student project of idustrial like manipulator.
+Student project of an industrial-like manipulator.